-Existing trash hauler infrastructure is in place to deliver feedstock to our waste conversion facilities, and we have targeted several facilities with existing permits to expedite Fiberight’s execution strategy, and secure a first mover advantage.
-Fiberight will implement a staged progression that will focus on securing long-term MSW feedstock contracts in target markets in the Northeast, Florida, Canada, and other locations with landfill constraints with Fiberight’s biorefineries located in urban areas close to fuel demand.
-Fiberight’s executive team has extensive prior technical experience and deep relationships within the waste management and recycling industries, which will facilitate expansion into new markets.
-Fiberight is developing engineering plans and fabricating options to create modular process components that can be replicated at low CAPEX and rapidly deployed to new site locations.
+Fiberight has operated a pilot plant in Lawrenceville, VA since 2007.
+Following ramp-up of production to prove commercial viability, Fiberight has identified strategic waste partners to build a “hub and spoke” waste to processing and biofuels production network.
+Existing trash collection infrastructure is in place to deliver feedstock to our waste conversion facilities.
+Several facilities with existing permits to expedite Fiberight’s execution strategy have been identified.
+Fiberight will implement a staged progression that will focus on securing long-term MSW feedstock contracts in target market areas located in urban areas close to fuel demand.
+Fiberight’s leadership team has extensive prior technical experience and strong relationships within the waste management and recycling industries, which will facilitate expansion into new markets.
+Engineering plans and fabricating options are being engineered to create modular process components that can be replicated at low CAPEX and rapidly deployed to new site locations.

-This key milestone allows Fiberight to be the first to demonstrate to Waste Haulers and Municipalities, a robust and valuable alternative to traditional waste disposal options.
+- This key milestone allows Fiberight to be the first to demonstrate to Waste Haulers and Municipalities, a robust and valuable alternative to traditional waste disposal options.
 Delivery of this milestone also attracted a significant investment from a multi-billion dollar international biotech company.

-Fiberight has been selected for $25MM in Federal government funding and $2.9MM in State grants to be used to convert its permitted Iowa facility to Fiberight’s MSW to biofuels process, a key validation that Fiberight’s technology and business model are viable solutions for both waste management and energy independence initiatives.
+- Fiberight has been selected for $25MM in Federal government funding and $2.9MM in State grants to be used to convert its permitted Iowa facility to Fiberight’s MSW to biofuels process, a key validation that Fiberight’s technology and business model are viable solutions for both waste management and energy independence initiatives.

-Our technology has been validated and supported by numerous industry leaders, and, when combined with existing permitted facilities will allow Fiberight to develop a disruptive first mover advantage in a valuable industry sector.
+- Our technology has been validated and supported by numerous industry leaders, and, when combined with existing permitted facilities will allow Fiberight to develop a disruptive first mover advantage in a valuable industry sector.